 A few beaches further along the coast, Le Guanahani Hotel has a beachfront restaurant with swimming pool.
 Known for its fine cuisine as well as an ideal location on the edge of the Grand Cul-de-Sac lagoon, where you can often watch windsurfers and kite surfers zipping along.

 Worth the detour is the new beach restaurant at Le Toiny, where its relaxed ambiance.
 Enjoy lunch with your feet in the sand, shaded by large airy tents or palm trees, as surfers pirouette on the waves just off the coast.

-And for a festive lunch, right on the beach, check out Nikki Beach in St Jean or Do Brazil on Shell Beach.
+And for a festive lunch, right on the beach, check out Nikki Beach in St Jean or Shellona on Shell Beach.
 They both rock with the music of hot DJs, and the ambiance flows from dancing to relaxing on chaise lounges and swimming until sunset.